Welcome to the Index for ''KairosWikis

 You are also invited to contribute to the conference reviews: following each review is a comment link that will lead to (or create) a discussion page for that review.

 A brief history of Kairos and Wikis

 Although KairosWikis is debuting with issue 11.3, it is not the first wiki-based work that has been published in Kairos.
-The first wiki article is Susan Loudermilk Garza and Tommy Hern's Collaborative Writing Tools: Something Wiki This Way Comes--Or Not! [password required: wiki], which was published in issue 10.1 (Fall, 2005).
-Garza and Hern's wiki is hosted at Texas A&M University at Corpus Christi -- whose writing program has been a leader in using wikis for writing instruction.
+The first wiki article is Susan Loudermilk Garza and Tommy Hern's Collaborative Writing Tools: Something Wiki This Way Comes-Or Not!, which was published in issue 10.1 (Fall, 2005).
+Garza and Hern's wiki was first hosted at Texas A&M University at Corpus Christi - whose writing program has been a leader in using wikis for writing instruction.
 But one of the purposes of a journal is to provide a stable and secure archive of the works published: this is particularly important for electronic journals, as digital texts have a dismaying habit of moving, decaying, or vanishing altogether.
-Thus, we have decided to make sure that future wiki projects will be housed on the Kairos server in order to provide archival integrity (we will eventually mirror Garza and Hern's work here too).
+Thus, we have decided to make sure that this and future wiki projects will be housed on the Kairos server in order to provide archival integrity.

-We welcome feedback, questions, and contributions -- feel free to contact us at email@example.com!
+We welcome feedback, questions, and contributions — feel free to contact us at kairoswikis at technorhetoric.net!

 A Brief Wikiography of Wikis in Writing Instruction

 - Bemidji State University course on Blogs and Wikis wiki